vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 > With relatively simple configuration, Knative Serving provides a sophisticated deployment of your application, including the ability to auto-scale, scale to zero instances, weight traffic between revisions, roll back to previous revisions, and easily expose the application.
 Compared to configuring a basic Deployment, Service, and Ingress, Knative Serving provides much richer functionality with simpler configuration.

-For convenience, export the Service resource's details to a file.
+For convenience, export the resource details to a file.
 ```terminal:execute
 command: kubectl get kservice my-first-workload -o yaml > ~/exercises/my-first-workload-step-3-app.yaml
 ```